All Work is God’s Work

-If we’re going to truly succeed with using God’s money to accomplish His purposes on earth, then we need to understand some of the basic economic principles that He created.
-We recently wrote about how all money comes from serving people.
-Today’s idea is very closely related to that: If all work is service, and God calls us to serve one another, then all work is God’s work.
+If we’re going to use God’s money to accomplish His purposes on earth, we need to understand His economic principles.
+For instance, all money comes from serving people.
+And if God calls us all to serve each other, then all work is God’s work.

 Paul addressed this idea in the New Testament letter he wrote to the Colossians.
 Let’s check out Colossians 3:23-24: